All About the CAMINO EXPERIENCE

 HOW MUCH DOES IT COST?

-The cost to join a 2024 group is $947.
+The cost to join a Camino Experience group in 2025 is US$987 per person, plus applicable sales tax/VAT.

 WHAT DOES THE FEE COVER?